martinholub/jekyll_site/_posts/2024-05-09-StateOfDutchTech_Problems.markdown

 layout: post
 title: State of Dutch Tech 2024, Three Problems
 date: 2024-05-09 09:56
-tags: business research
+tags: business research startup
-categories: business startup
+categories:
 description: |
     Are you thinking about starting a company in the Netherlands?
 Or maybe you are dreaming of working for one that grows rapidly?
 Or perhaps you are a founder with the dream to upend industries?
 In all these cases, and a number of more, you should check the State of Dutch Tech report by teachleap.nl.
 In this post I will highlight three major problems it points to …
 ---